 - they are a distance educator of a child, or children, for whom they are the principal carer.

-Act reference: SSAct section 602C(3) Relief from activity test-people with disabled children and other circumstances, section 602C(3A) The Secretary must make a determination under this section in relation to the person if…, section 1068 Rate of WA, NSA (18 or over), SA (18 or over), PA and MAA under Part 2.12B, section 1068-B5 Maximum basic rate for certain newstart allowance recipients
+Act reference: SSAct section 602C(3) Relief from activity test-people with disabled children and other circumstances, section 602C(3A) The Secretary must make a determination under this section in relation to the person if …, section 1068 Rate of WA, JSP (18 or over), PA, and mature age allowance under Part 2.12B, section 1068-B5 Maximum basic rate for certain JSP recipients

-Qualification for the 'with child' rate of payment where a person has at least 14% care of at least one child
+Qualification for the 'with child' rate of payment where a person has at least 14% care of at least 1 child

 For the purpose of this section, a child must be under 16 years of age.

-This provision to access the 'with child' rate of payment in certain circumstances applies to the following benefits which are covered in this topic:
+This provision to access the 'with child' rate of payment in certain circumstances only applies to JSP and is covered in this topic.